Buyer Fit Snapshot

 Sizing, Printing, and Brand Presentation

 Right-sizing is one of the easiest ways to improve packaging performance.
 A mailer that is too large can look sloppy and may waste material.
 A mailer that is too tight can stress seams, distort printing, or make packing more difficult.
-In practice, sellers often test a few size options before locking in a standard.
+In practice, sellers often test a few sizes before settling on the one that fits both the product and the workflow.

 Ordering, Inventory, and Fulfillment Operations